This tomatillo salsa is a perfect example of a multi-purpose sauce.

-Whole jalapeños (optional) For mild salsa omit the jalapeño, for medium salsa add 2, for spicy salsa add 3 or more.
+1 to 3 whole jalapeños, optional (for mild salsa omit the jalapeño, for medium salsa add 2, for spicy salsa add 3 or more)

 Salt and pepper to taste

-Preheat your BBQ.
-We use charcoal because we prefer the flavor to gas, but a gas grill will work as will the oven on broil.
+1. Preheat your barbecue.
+We use mesquite charcoal because we prefer the smoky flavor, but a gas grill will work, as will the oven on broil.

-Slice the onions in thick slices.
-When the BBQ is hot arrange the tomatillos, tomatoes, onions and peppers over the coals.
+2. Slice the onions in thick slices.
+When the barbecue is hot arrange the tomatillos, tomatoes, onions, and peppers over the coals.
 You want the coals to be very hot.
 Don’t be afraid to char your veggies.
-The fire roasting and char is what gives this salsa such a wonderful flavor.
+The fire roasting and charring are what give this salsa such a wonderful flavor.